 Protect your organization from all threats - not just malware - even when computers and servers aren’t connected to the internet.
 Start your free trial and deploy CrowdStrike Falcon within minutes to start receiving full threat protection.

-CrowdStrike Falcon is ranked 1st in Endpoint Protection for Business (EPP) with 34 reviews while Trend Micro Deep Security is ranked 1st in Virtualization Security with 18 reviews.
-CrowdStrike Falcon is rated 8.8, while Trend Micro Deep Security is rated 8.2.
+CrowdStrike Falcon is ranked 2nd in EDR (Endpoint Detection and Response) with 50 reviews while Trend Micro Deep Security is ranked 1st in Virtualization Security with 28 reviews.
+CrowdStrike Falcon is rated 8.8, while Trend Micro Deep Security is rated 8.4.
 The top reviewer of CrowdStrike Falcon writes "Speeds up the data collection for our phishing playbooks dramatically".
-On the other hand, the top reviewer of Trend Micro Deep Security writes "Each and every IP connecting to the server gets scanned so we can block whichever IPs do not belong to us at the firewall".
-CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Cortex XDR by Palo Alto Networks, Darktrace and Symantec End-User Endpoint Security, whereas Trend Micro Deep Security is most compared with Trend Micro Apex One, Symantec End-User Endpoint Security, Microsoft Defender for Endpoint, Carbon Black CB Defense and SentinelOne.
+On the other hand, the top reviewer of Trend Micro Deep Security writes "Scalable and secure with an easy initial setup".
+CrowdStrike Falcon is most compared with Microsoft Defender for Endpoint, SentinelOne, Darktrace, Cortex XDR by Palo Alto Networks and Trend Micro XDR, whereas Trend Micro Deep Security is most compared with Trend Micro Apex One, Microsoft Defender for Endpoint, Carbon Black CB Defense, SentinelOne and Symantec Endpoint Security.

 We monitor all EDR (Endpoint Detection and Response) reviews to prevent fraudulent reviews and keep review quality high.
 We do not post reviews by company employees or direct competitors.
 We validate each review for authenticity via cross-reference with LinkedIn, and personal follow-up with the reviewer when necessary.